heyajay312/Problems/max/readme.md

 ## Printing the Result:
 After you've found the maximum value using your function, the program will print it out for you to see.
-## How to Check your Code
-Copy and Paste this into your terminal window - `check50 heyajay312/check_problem/main/find_max` Then, after some time, you can check your result.

 ## How to Check your Code:
 Copy and paste this line into your terminal window - `check50 heyajay312/check_problem/main/find_max`.
 Then, after some time, you can check your result.